androportal/ABT/user/Recording_transations.rst

    :height: 200pt
    :width: 350pt

-* In **Edit voucher**, all fields are editable except voucher type and voucher code.
+* In **Edit voucher**, all fields are editable except voucher type and voucher number.
   Press ``Save`` to save the changes.

 .. image:: images/edit_voucher.png